What is Bonded Retainer Costs?

 Fixed retainer or bonded retainer is expensive because they hold the teeth together.
 When the braces come off, a retainer is attached to the teeth, so that they don’t drift apart.
 If the metal wire is damaged, then the teeth would start to get out of shape; this is one of the reasons a bonded retainer is expensive.

 Moreover, if the bonded retainer gets damaged, then the contract that a person had with their dentist, would decide the further cost of the retainer.
-Some dentists charge a minimal fee, but if the retainer gets completely lose, or is broken, then the dentist will charge a much higher fee.
+Some dentists charge a minimal fee, but if the retainer gets completely lost, or is broken, then the dentist will charge a much higher fee.

 How to care for a bonded retainer?